Gamboge: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Optimal Dosage of Gamboge

-Gamboge supplementation dose must be carefully calculated to strike a balance between the intended therapeutic result, your health, and the active components of the plant’s bio-available form.
+Gamboge supplementation dose must be carefully calculated to strike a between the intended therapeutic result, your health, and the active components of the plant’s bio-available form.
 Doses of 250 to 500 mg daily, taken 30 to 60 minutes before meals, are most common for HCA administration intended for weight control.
 However, factors like your age, health, and concurrent drug use can have an impact on the right dose, therefore it is always advised to seek expert medical advice.

 Potential Risks and Interactions of Gamboge

 Gamboge usage does not come without possible hazards, despite the apparent advantages.
-GI problems like nausea, stomach pain, and diarrhea can result from high dosages or extended usage.
+GI problems like nausea, stomach pain, and diarrhea can result from dosages or extended usage.
 Gamboge’s lipid-lowering properties can also interact with drugs that decrease cholesterol, boosting their effects and perhaps causing hypolipidemia.

 Despite having potential anticancer properties, gambogic acid can cause hepatotoxicity, endangering the health of the liver.
 If you have liver illness or are taking hepatotoxic drugs, you should use caution.
 To prevent negative interactions, it is best to talk to your doctor before using gamboge together with other vitamins or drugs.